Automotive guide

 Begin with the vehicle price, down payment, trade-in value, taxes, fees, APR, and loan term.
 These inputs shape the monthly payment and the total amount paid over the life of the loan.

-A longer term can make the monthly payment look easier to manage, but it may increase total interest.
-Compare the payment with the total loan cost before deciding what fits your budget.
+A longer term can make the monthly payment look easier to manage, but it can also hide a more expensive loan.
+Compare the payment with total interest and the full ownership budget before deciding what actually fits.

 Add fuel costs based on how you drive